AZ-X/AZ-X/README.md

 > ->This made me smile :-)

-fallback divide-and-conquer: indicating that the security level of 40 bits is due to export regulations, far-reaching consequences on the user’s privacy
+fallback divide-and-conquer: indicating that the security level of 40 bits is due to export regulations, far-reaching consequences on the user's privacy

 > ->This made me smile :-)